Grammar. Parts of Speech for 2nd Grade. Irregular Plural Nouns

 The third worksheet, Tricky Nouns: Irregular Plurals Practice Worksheet, puts plural nouns in more complex situations.
 In this way, your kids will also have model sentences that they can use as guides in creating higher-level statements containing irregular plural nouns.
 To let your kids delve into this fetching activity, show them the worksheet below:

 Your kids have conquered the challenges on irregular plural nouns.
-They are now equipped with the skills to achieve another learning milestone, Collective Nouns and Reflexive Pronouns.
+They are now equipped with the skills to achieve another learning milestone!

 For more educational worksheets, check Kids Academy learning app!